Mulperi/angular-handbook/README.md

 <p>My birthday is {{ dateObject | date }}</p>
 ```

-> Use `async` pipe to subscribe to an observable from the template!
+> Use `async` pipe to subscribe to an Observable from the template!
 This way you don't need to worry about unsubscribing and the component.ts file stays nice and clean.

 ## Routing